taskcluster/taskcluster-client/README.md

 In testing, it is useful to be able to "fake out" client methods so that they do not try to communicate with an actual, external service.
-The normal client argument checking still takes place, and a function of your design can be called instead of calling the external service.
+The normal client argument checking still takes place, and a function of your design will be called instead of calling the external service.

 This is set up when constructing the client.
 Typically, this occurs in a